 Health plans now cover certain kinds of preventative care completely, so the consumer doesn’t have copays, co-insurance or deductibles to worry about.
 The services that fall into this category include annual physicals and well as breast, colon and prostate cancer screenings.

 To encourage all Americans to enroll in a health plan, the ACA created a tax penalty for those that remain uninsured.
-For 2014 that penalty was 1% of an insured person’s annual income, but it will increase each year, to 2% in 2015 and 2.5% in 2016, with increases tied to inflation after that.
+For the tax year 2017 that penalty is 2.5% of an uninsured person’s annual income.

 Health Plan Tiers